About Steve Chazin

 My Story

-Artificial intelligence is one of the most transformative technology of our lifetimes, yet most people writing about AI are either trying to sell you something or scare you.
+Artificial intelligence is one of the most transformative technologies of our lifetimes, yet most people writing about AI are either trying to sell you something or scare you.
 I'm not interested in either.
-I just want to help regular people understand what's actually happening and what it means for their lives.
+I just want to help regular people understand what's actually happening - and what it means for their lives.

 My goal is simple: become the person who makes complicated tech feel human and approachable.
 I want to be that trusted neighbor you turn to when you have a question about tech.
 I want to be the expert news programs call when they need someone to explain AI without all the jargon or hyperbole.